General Guidance for Diagnosis (Disk Failures/Errors) and Replacing Internal Server Disks and JBOD Disks within Solaris

 Last updated on SEPTEMBER 13, 2021

 The most commonly replaced hardware in any computer system is the disk drive.
 A failed disk will trigger many faults, by many monitoring utilities.
 Correct interpretation of these utilities is critically important to verify the following:

 The disk is actually failed and needs to be replaced.

 The correct location of the drive.

 What needs to be done prior to the replacement.

 What the actual replacement procedure will be.

 In this article, we discuss some approaches to disk failures.
 Included are the internal disk drive (where the disk is resident inside the server) as well as externally-attached JBODs (just a bunch of disks).

-To view full details, sign in with your My Oracle Support account
+To view full details, sign in with your My Oracle Support account.

 Don't have a My Oracle Support account?
-Click to get started
+Click to get started!